 Utano Public Health Chats

-A biweekly podcast where people get to learn more about public health work in Africa and how to navigate their public health careers.
-First Season kicks off with interviews from different public health practitioners and researchers from different African countries and/or working in African countries in public health.
+A podcast where people get to learn more about public health work in Africa and how to navigate their public health careers.
+Each episode features an in depth interview with a public health practitioner and/or researcher from an African country and/or working in African countries in public health.
+Conversation is about how they ended up working in public health, what they do at a high level in their current work, what they love about their field and career path and what words of wisdom they would like to share with the audience.

 Episodes